sdziallas/comp55/docs/labs/2-JavaIntro.md

 Unlike C++,
-because we are working in the same file, we just add the word ```public```, as well as the name of the file and the arguments we want to create the constructor.
+because we are working in the same file, we just add the word ```public```, as well as the name of the file and the arguments we want to create the constructor with.
 Also, make sure to *Save* (**Ctrl+S**) the file.
 Notice the comments look the same, but there is a comment followed by the ```TODO```,